List of Avatar: The Last Airbender characters: Momo

 Momo (模模 (Mómó)) (vocal effects provided by Dee Bradley Baker in the original animated series, Matthew Yang King in the live-action-series) is the only known Winged Lemur.
 Avatar: The Last Airbender co-creator Bryan Konietzko admits that Momo is his favorite character to draw and that his body language is derived from memories of his childhood cat.
 Momo was introduced when Aang finds him at the Southern Air Temple and then keeps him as a pet.
 Although Momo has been in many dangerous situations while traveling with the protagonists, he has also been of aid to them and a source of comic relief throughout the series.
 According to the creators, Momo was intended to represent the spirit of Monk Gyatso, Aang's mentor.
 Momo is a cross between Bat and a Lemur and is the last of his kind in the show much like Appa (though it is possible based on the descriptions by the Pirate Captain in "The Waterbending Scroll" and by Tho in "The Swamp" that a few more of his kind may exist in captivity and circuses elsewhere in the Four Nations).
 Momo was introduced in the episode "The Southern Air Temple".
 In the episode, Aang finds Momo at the Southern Air Temple and then keeps him as a pet.
-After Momo eats a peach, Aang decides to name him Momo, which is Japanese for "peach" and the name of Tibetan dumplings.
+After Momo eats a peach, Aang decides to name him Momo, which is Japanese for "peach".